Citing 25th Amendment, Pelosi, Raskin move to create panel that could rule on president’s fitness for office

 President Trump’s four-day hospitalization at Walter Reed National Military Medical Center after contracting the novel coronavirus forced the administration to answer questions about the 25th Amendment and succession.

-Administration officials said Trump remained on the job despite his hospitalization for covid-19 and there were no plans for Vice President Pence to assume even temporary authority as president.
-Trump returned to the White House Monday evening.
+Administration officials said Trump remained on the job despite his hospitalization for covid-19, the disease caused by the virus, and there were no plans for Vice President Pence to assume even temporary authority as president.
+Trump returned to the White House on Monday evening.

 As Trump battles coronavirus, no plans for Pence to assume temporary authority, say administration officials

-Pelosi, who as speaker is second in line to the presidency, previewed the move on Thursday, telling reporters that she would discuss the 25th Amendment to the Constitution on Friday.
+Pelosi, who as speaker is second in line to the presidency, previewed the move on Thursday, telling reporters that she would discuss the 25th Amendment on Friday.
 She did not elaborate.

 “Tomorrow, by the way, tomorrow, come here tomorrow,” Pelosi abruptly told reporters at her weekly news conference, during which she mainly spoke about the need for a new round of coronavirus economic relief.
 “We’re going to be talking about the 25th Amendment.”